TERMS AND CONDITIONS

 - Undertaking internal research for technological development and demonstration

-- Undertaking activities to verify or maintain the quality or safety of a service that is owned or controlled by The Moore Law Group, and to improve, upgrade, or enhance the service that is owned or controlled by Capital One
+- Undertaking activities to verify or maintain the quality or safety of a service that is owned or controlled by The Moore Law Group, and to improve, upgrade, or enhance the service that is owned or controlled by our clients.

-We may change or update this CCPA Disclosure in the future.
-When we do, we will post the revised CCPA Disclosure To Employees and Applicants on our website and on Controlist.
-This CCPA Disclosure was last updated and became effective on July 13, 2020, and was last reviewed July 1, 2022.
+We may change or update this Privacy Disclosure in the future.
+When we do, we will post the revised Privacy Disclosure To Employees and Applicants on our website and on Controlist.
+This Privacy Disclosure was last updated and became effective on August 29, 2023.